ashtewari/keynode/README.md

-KeyNode : Issue software licenses with node.js
+KeyNode is a Node.js application to issue and verify software license keys.
+It uses MongoDB and SendGrid services.

 =========================================================

-Author : Ash Tewari (mailbox@ashtewari.com)
+Author : Ash Tewari
 Copyright : All Rights Reserved - Ash Tewari (2016)